erikhyrkas/snakes/README.md

 state size: 1024
 layers: 12

+These parameters create a model with 200,383,540 parameters, which is smaller than is possible to train on my machine, but I've found that more layers converge better but at the cost of memory usage during training.
+The way to reach more than a billion parameters with only 32 gb of video memory is to increase the embedding and state size and shrink the number of layers, however if it isn't converging it's not valuable to have a bunch of useless parameters.

+The amount of layer normalization necessary to train stably adds computation complexity and reduces some of the representational flexibility.

 ## Design Philosophy and Goals:

 I was originally inspired by the Mamba 2 paper.
 The idea of an LLM built with a non-transformer architecture excited me